About Our Network

 A Rural Health Network Like No Other

-After more than a decade and nearly 50 new employees later, it’s safe to say that the Lexington, MO-based Health Care Collaborative (HCC) of Rural Missouri is a major player in Lafayette County and in rural health care in this region.
+After more than a decade and nearly 50 new employees later, it’s safe to say that the Lexington, MO-based HCC Network is a major player in Lafayette County and in rural health care in this region.
 The rural health network emerged from an obscure two-person nonprofit organization to the only organization in the nation to have not one but four Federally Qualified Health Centers (FQHCs).
-These Live Well Community Health Centers serve Buckner, Carrollton, Concordia, Waverly and surrounding areas, and provide dental, behavioral health primary care and social support services.
+These Community Health Centers serve Buckner, Carrollton, Concordia, Waverly, and surrounding areas, and provide dental, behavioral health primary care, and social support services.

 Health Care Delivery

 The second layer of HCC is the economic engine that’s fueled by the FQHCs.
-The Live Well Community Health Centers enables HCC to expand health care delivery services and outreach coordination so that we are able to serve the sickest of the sick and poorest of the poor.
+The Community Health Centers enable HCC to expand health care delivery services and outreach coordination so that we are able to serve the sickest of the sick and poorest of the poor.

 Community Collaboration for Social Support and Network Programming

-The HCC Network and its Live Well Centers are about developing rural communities.
+HCC Network and its Community Health Centers are about developing rural communities.
 This could be anything from helping with job placement, professional development, providing life skills training to help people move out of poverty, caring for the needs of the homeless as well as many other social support services.
-To find out how to become a member, explore the links to the left or call Suzanne Smith at 660.259.2440.